NikitaGautam/KnowledgeGraphBasedOnWaterQualityAndHealthRisks/KGBert-Based-Models/README.md

 ```

-Other scripts are similar to the ones mentioned in the triple classification section.
+Commands for relation prediction using fine-tuned BERT, RoBERTa and fine-tuned RoBERTa are similar to the ones mentioned in the triple classification above.